bath-bcss/Technical-Labs/docs/Unix_Shell.md

 ![CDCommandImage](Assets/Unix_Shell/CDCommand.png)

-You can either use local file paths (from your current directory), or use the absolute path from the base directory.
+You can give `cd` either a relative or an absolute path.
+The difference is that absolute paths start with a leading `/`, pronounced "root", which represents the absolute top-level folder on your hard drive.
+Any path that doesn't start with `/` is a relative path, so instead of starting from `/` it starts from your current folder.

 ![CDRelativeCommandImage](Assets/Unix_Shell/CDRelativeCommand.png)